Director Chris Purcell discusses community with Vanderbilt students by analyzing themes in Strong Inside by Andrew Marannis

-To obtain books/articles that Vanderbilt does not subscribe to, or to set up an appointment with a librarian to talk about your LGBTQI related research project: Ask a Librarian
+To obtain books/articles that Vanderbilt does not subscribe to or to set up an appointment with a librarian to talk about your LGBTQ2S+ related research project: Ask a Librarian

 Vanderbilt Medical Center

-Vanderbilt University Medical Center, Program for LGBTI Health
+Vanderbilt University Medical Center, Program for LGBTQ Health

 The Vanderbilt University Medical Center Program for LGBTQ health is an innovative effort to improve healthcare for LGBTQ2S+ patients that is housed within the Office for Diversity in Medical Education.
 The Program coordinates a Trans Buddy program and makes referrals for LGBTQ2S+-competent providers and the VUMC Transgender Health Clinic.